Advertiser Disclosure

 Excellent Tip Reporting

 Finding a payment system with a robust tip reporting system is crucial.
 Without such a system, you might need to spend hours reconciling reports and dealing with payroll to sort things out.
-A solid automated reporting system will both save time and ensure that your business stays within the law.
+A solid automated reporting system will save time and ensure that your business stays within the law.

 Another reason why a customizable tip reporting system is so important is that state laws differ on how restaurant owners must pay credit card tips to employees.
 For instance, California, Maine, and Massachusetts (and a few cities in other states) are prohibited from deducting credit card processing fees from the tips of servers.
 In other locations, this practice is permitted.
 In some places, the law is unclear on whether this is allowed.
 Some restaurant payroll software options can help with tip reporting.